jamshaidazeem/chat-app-using-websockets-server-sent-events/README.md

 Run `npm install` in both the server and client directories.

-To initiate the server, execute `npm run start` within the server directory.
+To initiate the server, execute `npm run start-socket-server` within the server directory.

 To launch the client, execute `ng serve` within the client directory.